makersacademy/mechacoach/INSTRUCTIONS.md

 $ makers generate_pairs [file] # [file] being the .txt file you made in step 1
 ```

 3. Upload the pair assignments to Mechacoach.
-Go to http://mechacoach.herokuapp.com/pairs/load and enter the cohort name **(must match the cohort Slack channel name)** and the pair assignments file (made in step 2) to upload.
+Go to http://mechacoach.herokuapp.com/pairs/load
+    1. enter the cohort name **(must match the cohort Slack channel name)**
+    2. select the Slack team
+    3. upload the pair assignments file (made in step 2).
+(You should see confirmation or a hopefully helpful error message)

 4. Create a notification schedule in the [pair assignment Google Calendar](https://www.google.com/calendar/embed?src=makersacademy.com_evddbhj972183cdquke82v10o0%40group.calendar.google.com&ctz=Europe/London).
 Use a recurring event(s) to generate the schedule (you can delete exceptions for bank holidays etc.).
     - **IMPORTANT**